prakhar0711/Learn-React-Js/10_reactRouter/README.md

-### Steps to Code the React App with Navigation using React Router:
+### Steps to Code the React App with Navigation using React Router with Vite:

-1. **Set Up Your React Environment:**
-   - Ensure you have Node.js and npm installed on your machine.
+1. **Create a New Vite Project:**
-   - Create a new React app using Create React App:
+   - Initialize a new Vite project using npm:
      ```bash
-     npx create-react-app my-router-app
+     npm create vite@latest my-router-app --template react
      ```

+2. **Navigate to Project Directory:**
-   - Navigate to the project directory:
+   - Move into the newly created project directory:
      ```bash
      cd my-router-app
      ```

-2. **Install React Router:**
+3. **Install React Router:**
    - Install React Router to handle navigation within the application:
      ```bash
      npm install react-router-dom
      ```

-3. **Create Component Files:**
+4. **Create Component Files:**
    - Create separate component files for `Home`, `About`, and `Users` inside the `src/components` directory.
    - Define the content for each component file.
 For example:
-     - `Home.js`:
+     - `Home.jsx`:
        ```jsx
        import React from 'react';